oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/formatter.rst

         context_resolver: "@callable" # optional
         divisor: some number # optional if you need to divide a numeric value by a number before rendering it

-Used to format numbers using ``Oro\Bundle\LocaleBundle\Formatter\NumberFormatter`` on backend.
+Used to format numbers using ``Oro\Bundle\LocaleBundle\Formatter\NumberFormatter`` on the backend.

 * `method` - method from NumberFormatter that should be used for formatting
-* `context` - static arguments for method that will be called, starts from 2nd arg
+* `context` - static arguments for the method that will be called, starts from 2nd arg
 * `context_resolver` - callback that will resolve dynamic arguments for method that will be called, starts from 2nd arg should be compatible with following declaration: ``function (ResultRecordInterface $record, $value, NumberFormatter $formatter) {}``

 Example:

-We would like to format currency, but the currency code should be retrieved from the current row
+We would like to format currency, but the currency code should be retrieved from the current row.

 .. code-block:: yaml

     column_name:
         type: localized_number